 Although the design of your brand image should make an immediate impact, it takes time for a brand image to take shape.
-Ideally you want customers to recognise your brand conceptually.
+Ideally, you want customers to recognise your brand conceptually.

-For example, when you think of Volvo, you automatically think safety.
+For example, when you think of Volvo, you automatically think of safety.
 When you see the Apple logo, you instinctively think stylish design.
 Bang and Olufsen are associated with a rich sound.

 To develop a brand image, you have to attach attributes to your company that lodges in a person’s mind.
 Your brand has to be memorable, produce products your customers can rely on and deliver a customer service that makes people feel special.